peterjmartinson/writing/DistractedFortune/20240807_MorningPages/draft.md

 The pages you write in the morning give you a chance to think through things you have to do, or ideas you didn't have time to explore the day before.

-For example, I'm supposed to be writing an article on the discoveries made about the Moon, since the Chinese started bringing back fresh samples with their Chang'e-5 and Chang'e-6 missions.
+For example, I'm supposed to be writing an article on the discoveries made about the Moon since the Chinese started bringing back fresh samples with their Chang'e-5 and Chang'e-6 missions.
 I haven't had time to think much about this article recently, beyond doing keyword searches and grabbing links to articles.
-This morning, I took some time to write down some ideas and questions I want answered.
-Did we find out more about the nature of water on the Moon?
+This morning, I took the time to write down some ideas and questions I want answered.  _Did we find out more about the nature of water on the Moon?
 Do we know more about why the lunar far side is so different than the near side?
-How has the "giant impact" hypothesis of the Moon's origin been challenged by the samples?
+How has the "giant impact" hypothesis of the Moon's origin been challenged by the samples?_

 Morning pages can help soothe a troubled mind.
 If you wake up stressed about a fight you had the day previous, or something important coming up today, just the act of writing on a piece of paper helps to calm you down.

 It's a moment of mindfulness.
 It engages your senses of vision, hearing (the crinkle of the paper, the pen on paper), touch (roughness of the paper, motion of the hand).
 Even taste and smell if you like coffee or tea in the morning.
-Engaging these sensed perceptions help to ground us and get control over our feelings.
+Engaging these sensed perceptions helps to ground us and get control over our feelings.

 ## How to start

-So, now that you have a burning desire to start, it's time to buy a fancy Clairefontaine notebook and grab your most expensive fountain pen, with some Iroshizuku Tsuki-Yo ink, and set that alarm for 5:00am.
+So, now that you have a burning desire to start, it's time to buy a fancy [Clairefontaine notebook](https://www.jetpens.com/Clairefontaine-My-Essential-Notebook-A5-Lined-Black/pd/17591) and grab your most expensive [fountain pen](https://endlesspens.com/products/parker-fountain-pen-duofold-classic-centennial?variant=29323602296906&gad_source=1&gclid=Cj0KCQjwn9y1BhC2ARIsAG5IY-7iMFdLbUi8Pc9AzwbFrF37BDx5GrDlxZ6kQdCwvFtLhXywK7OVdwYaAm3mEALw_wcB), with some [Iroshizuku Tsuki-Yo ink](LINK), and set that alarm for 5:00am.

 Wrong.